 - People should ride e-scooters in the streets or in bike lanes.

-- Riding electric rental scooters, which are classified as motorized vehicles, on sidewalks in violation of KCMO ordinance 70-253.
+- Riding electric rental scooters, which are classified as motorized vehicles, on sidewalks is in violation of KCMO ordinance 70-253.

 - The use of helmets is encouraged.